j-jodczyk/robust-vmm-guiding/README.md

 If you forgot the `--recurse-submodules` flag, you can use `git submodule update --init --recursive` to clone the submodule afterwards.

 ## Compiling Mitsuba
-For compilation, have a look at the [Mitsuba documentation](http://mitsuba-renderer.org/docs.html).
+For compilation, have a look at the [Mitsuba documentation](http://mitsuba-renderer.org/docs.html), but note that the documentation is a bit outdated and some package names have changed.
-We did not add any new dependencies.
+Also note that we replaced GLEW-mx with GLEW, since GLEW-mx is no longer maintained.
-If you're running Ubuntu, you can install the required prerequisites using `install_prerequesites_ubuntu.sh`.
+If you're running Ubuntu, you can install the required prerequisites using `install_prerequisites_ubuntu.sh`.

 With the prerequisites installed, the code can be compiled on Linux using SCons: (append `-jX` for parallel compilation, e.g. `-j8`)